RedVeil/sweet-caramel-1/CONTRIBUTING.md

 This document will get you up to speed on our expectations for contributing to the codebase.
 Please read through this and our [code of conduct](./CODE_OF_CONDUCT.md).

+## Trunk-based Development workflow

+The trunk-based development workflow is one of the most popular development frameworks among developer teams.
+In this workflow, only a single branch (trunk) is considered the main one.
+It holds the project’s deployable code.

+A developer can directly push changes to the `main` branch, but if a coding activity requires more extensive time — perhaps a few days — they can check out a branch from `main`, move the changes into it, then merge it back in when development is complete.

+Fellow developers must then perform a code review based on company guidelines before merging the checked-out branch with the main branch.
+The crucial thing about checked-out branches is that they are short-lived, spanning two to three days at most.

+In a trunk-based workflow, the main branch should always be production-ready.
+Faulty code can break the entire build and result in a complicated development history.
+That means that teams should thoroughly test each code change before pushing them to the main branch.
+Short development cycles and automated testing enable teams to identify defects and recover from failed builds quickly, reducing the risk.

+Using the trunk-based workflow requires that there are experienced developers on the team.
+Junior or inexperienced members need a sufficient understanding of the workflow before they can contribute to the project.

+Read more about trunk-based development workflow here: https://circleci.com/blog/trunk-vs-feature-based-dev

+## Submitting features/bug fixes:

+- Larger features that will take more than a day (this should be rare!) are branched off of `main`.
+To create a new feature, create a new branch off of `main` with the name: `feature/name-of-feature`.
+This naming is important because it helps with organization.
+- To submit a bug fix create a new branch off of develop with the name `bugfix/name-of-bug`
+- When your feature is ready for QA, create a pull request and share a link to the pull request

+## Code standards
+- All code is subject to review.
+If it does not meet quality standards, it may not be merged until the issues are addressed;

+###  General guidelines:

+  *Function length*: functions should __rarely be greater than 20 lines of code__.
+Exceptions can be made.
+Please do not submit a PR unless the code has been refactored in an attempt to meet this standard.

+  *Declarative vs imperative* - When possible aim to write declarative code. https://tylermcginnis.com/imperative-vs-declarative-programming/

+  *Use classes or es6 modules* - Consider using classes or es6 modules to contain your code - https://exploringjs.com/es6/ch_modules.html#sec_basics-of-es6-modules

+  *Consider the SOLID principles* - Keeping each of these principles in mind while writing software helps to create high-quality software: https://www.digitalocean.com/community/conceptual-articles/s-o-l-i-d-the-first-five-principles-of-object-oriented-design

+  *Make code modular, and resuable* - Code is more modular, portable and easily tested when dependencies are added as arguments.
+Consider the unix approach: The Unix philosophy emphasizes building simple, compact, clear, modular, and extensible code that can be easily maintained and repurposed by developers other than its creators.
+The Unix philosophy favors composability as opposed to monolithic design.

+  *const vs let vs var* - Always prefer `let` over `var`.
+Always prefer `const` to `let` when a variable does not need to be reassigned.
+Avoid variable reassignment.
+This makes code easier to understand and less prone to bugs.

+  *any types* - when writing in typescript avoid using `any` types - aim to create interfaces for the inputs and outputs of your functions.
+Consider the [interface segratation principle](https://en.wikipedia.org/wiki/Interface_segregation_principle) when defining interfaces.
+On very rare occassions it is ok to use `any`.

 ## Style guide